Retatrutide FDA Approval Status: July 2026 Update

 What This Means for Patients

-Retatrutide will not be available by prescription before late 2027 at the absolute earliest, and realistically Q1–Q2 2028.
-Waiting for it means delaying obesity treatment by 18–24 months.
+If you are waiting for retatrutide: it will not be available by prescription before late 2027 at the absolute earliest, and realistically Q1–Q2 2028.
+Waiting means delaying obesity treatment by 18–24 months.

-If you qualify for existing medications — tirzepatide (Zepbound, 20.9% average weight loss) or semaglutide (Wegovy, 14.9% average weight loss) — the clinical case for waiting is weak.
+If you qualify for existing medications — tirzepatide (Zepbound, 22.5% average weight loss) or semaglutide (Wegovy, 14.9% average weight loss) — the clinical case for waiting is weak.
 Starting treatment now with an approved medication, then reassessing in 2028, is the approach most obesity specialists recommend.

-The only legal pathway is clinical trial enrollment.
+If you want to access retatrutide before approval: the only legal pathway is clinical trial enrollment.
 Check ClinicalTrials.gov for ongoing TRIUMPH trials or extension studies.
 Most require BMI ≥30, no prior bariatric surgery, and stable weight for 3+ months.
 You may be randomized to placebo — a 50% chance in most trials.

-There is no mechanism to switch to retatrutide at this time.
-Retatrutide is not available.
-Continue current treatment and monitor TRIUMPH-1 results — they will clarify whether switching in 2028 makes sense for your situation.
+If you are already on tirzepatide or semaglutide: there is no mechanism to switch to retatrutide at this time.
+Continue current treatment and monitor results through the second half of 2026 — TRIUMPH-2 data will clarify whether a switch in 2028 makes clinical sense for your situation.

 Sources & References